 - The one thing I would expect everyone to know already is free to watch is the Golden Gate Bridge.
 The PresidiGo takes you right to the top end of it for free, it’s pretty impressive to see up close and walk over (if you’re not scared of heights), so why would you want to miss that?

 - If you have made it to Alamo Square to take a picture of the Painted Ladies you will notice that even the little park behind the pretty houses has free WiFi.
 I went there with my cameras and a book to have a little downtime from walking so much the previous days and to disconnect from the city and any digital network, and there it is, the temptation of the free internet.
 Obviously, I couldn’t resist and post a photo of the Painted Ladies just to show off to my friends and family.
-I’m here, you’re not, and I’m not even paying to rub it in your face.
+I’m here, you’re not, and I’m not even paying a Penny to rub it in your face.

 - Generally, I would advise doing a lot of walking in San Francisco as it gives you the opportunity to find the little hidden gems off the beaten track, and there are so many in this city.
 Bookstores, artisan coffee houses, record stores, second-hand camera equipment hidden in a flashy souvenir shop….it is all there but you won’t find it if you’re looking for it.
 You’ll have to stumble upon it by accident, and you’ll enjoy it all the more for it.